pateemaa/LBYARCH_MP2_SAXPY/README.md

 **Table 1.
 Summary of execution time in CPU clock time**

 The assembly version constantly outperformed the C version across all input sizes (n) and modes.
 As the input size increases, the performance difference between C and Assembly becomes prominent.
-As shown in table 1, at n = 2<sup>20</sup>, assembly is approximately 0.001933 seconds faster than C in debug mode and approximately 0.001197 faster in release mode.
-Similarly, at n = 2<sup>24</sup>, assembly is approximately 0.0152 seconds faster than C in debug mode and approximately 0.013334 faster in release mode.
-Lastly, at n = 2<sup>27</sup>, assembly is approximately 0.1866 seconds faster than C in debug mode and approximately 0.121366 faster in release mode.
+As shown in table 1, at n = 2<sup>20</sup>, assembly is approximately 0.001933 seconds faster than C in debug mode and approximately 0.001197 seconds faster in release mode.
+Similarly, at n = 2<sup>24</sup>, assembly is approximately 0.0152 seconds faster than C in debug mode and approximately 0.013334 seconds faster in release mode.
+Lastly, at n = 2<sup>27</sup>, assembly is approximately 0.1866 seconds faster than C in debug mode and approximately 0.121366 seconds faster in release mode.

 ### Screenshots of output